The Art of Darkness - printing the illustrations for my translation of King Arthur's Death

 So the way I have decided to illustrate the book is to adopt a chiaroscuro mentality.

-Using the linocut methods I employed in Gawain, I am moving beyond the vanity of chivalry.
-I am exploring the horror and anxiety which truly dwells within our heads when the lights go down.
+Using the linocut methods I employed in Gawain, I am moving beyond the vanity of chivalry - although there's no doubt that this exists in spades in this magnificent telling.
+Instead, I am exploring the horror and anxiety which truly dwells within our heads when the lights go down.
+I believe this was the intention of the original poet, unknown as he was.

 Relief printing is my medium